 These are areas that are commonly hard to gauge the height of and it’s easy to get them too high or too low.

 If it’s going to be one, or the other, you want these spots to be too low as opposed to too high.
 You can always fill in too low using the procedure below

 Additionally, I think smaller areas, like a bathroom, could be better served by having a smaller spiked roller, like the paint roller size, rather than the larger ones like I currently own.

 Clean up your tools quickly as the leveler will dry fast.
 It’ll take a bit of time to clean up your tools, mixing station, throw everything away, etc.

 Checking the floor for flatness

-Once the self-leveling underlayment is reasonable dry, you can check the floor with a straightedge and see how flat that you got it.
-Hopefully, it’s perfect but commonly it will need a little fine tuning.
+Once the self-leveling underlayment is reasonably dry, you can check the floor with a straightedge and see how flat that you got it.
+Hopefully, it’s perfect but commonly it will need a little fine-tuning.

 If you have any high spots you might be able to scrape them off if you get to it quickly enough.
 Even if you scrape them too low you can always fill them in using the procedure above.

 Otherwise, grinding is always an option.
 It’s no fun to grind at this point in the project but you need to get rid of the high spots.